Home » Posts tagged 'Mexico'

 Tag Archives: Mexico

-I spent this past weekend in Vienna and while I didn’t exclusively speak German, I did push myself to speak the native language as much as possible.
-I spoke German almost exclusively while on the Austrian flights though – a flight attendant even commented that my accent reminded me of her grandparents, who lived along the German border.
+I spent this past weekend in Vienna and while I didn’t exclusively speak German.
+I did push myself to speak the native language as much as possible.
+Choosing to speak German almost exclusively while on the Austrian flights though – a flight attendant even commented that my accent reminded me of her grandparents, who lived along the German border.

 We were heading to dinner in Polanco – a swanky district in Mexico City.
 We took the subway from our hotel to the restaurant and as we were sitting down to eat, I decided I really wanted to wash my hands.
 I needed to wash the subway germs off before I ate dinner…so I asked the waiter.

-I took three years of Spanish in High School.
+In High School, I took three years of Spanish.
 I don’t practice Spanish as much as I do French of German.
 I told the waiter that I’d like to wash my hands before dinner — “Me gustaría lavar mi mono antes de la cena.”

 The waiter looked at me quite quizzically.
 He looked around our dinner table, obviously confused.
 He responded with “El baño esta ahi….donde esta tu mono?”
 I was very confused…but then the waiter switched to English and repeated his previous statement “The bathroom is over there…where is your monkey?”